Our Services

 20 Symptoms of Endometriosis

 Endometriosis is a common but often under-recognized condition in which tissue similar to the uterine lining grows outside the uterus.
 It affects up to 10% of reproductive-age women and can take years to diagnose (Arruda et al., 2003).
 Below are 20 symptoms of endometriosis you should know about.
-If you suspect you’re experiencing any of these, consider doing a free, online symptom check for your peace of mind—and speak to a doctor about anything serious.
+If you suspect you're experiencing any of these, consider using a free AI-powered tool to check your symptoms for endometriosis in just a few minutes—and speak to a doctor about anything serious.

 Many women with endometriosis report menstrual cramps that worsen over time.
 Unlike typical period pain, this discomfort: